How to manually create a discipline interfacing an external executable?#

 os.system('./run.ksh')

-# Parse the outputs.txt file
+# Parse and return the outputs.txt file

 where parse_file() and write_file() functions are defined by: